In the USA, trade secrets are protected by the following:

 Costs tend to be higher in trade secret cases than in other intellectual property cases.
 For example, a recent survey by the American Intellectual Property Law Association discovered that the median cost of trade secret cases with USD10 million to USD25 million at risk is USD4.1 million, compared to USD3.5 million for similarly valuable pharmaceutical cases.

-For trade secret cases with over USD25 million at risk, median litigation costs have risen to USD7.5 million.
+For trade secret cases with over USD25 million at risk, median litigation costs rise to USD7.5 million.
 A trade secret plaintiff (or potential plaintiff) with compelling facts may wish to consider available sources of third-party contingent litigation financing.

 As in any other civil litigation, the party with the burden of proof is given the opportunity to present its case, which may consist of an opening statement, testimony of fact and expert witnesses, and a closing argument.
 The opposing party will generally have the opportunity to cross-examine each witness after they provide direct testimony.
 After the party with the burden of proof rests, the opposing party presents its case, consisting largely of the same elements.
 The case is then submitted to the jury to render a verdict, or to the judge for an opinion and order in a bench trial.